MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/executing-the-playfab-api-via-postman.md

 Knowing how to manually call Web API methods is invaluable when you are trying to integrate PlayFab with your game.

-If a function isn’t working out quite how you expect, being able to call it in a tool that shows you the specific response data and any error messages is a powerful way to debug those calls.
+If a function isn’t working out quite as you have expected, being able to call it in a tool that shows you the specific response data and any error messages is a powerful way to debug those calls.

 There are a number of tools out there that make it easy to interact directly with a Web API, but one that we *really* like is the Postman Chrome plugin.